nmudd-cms/digital-service-contract-cookbook/README.md

 # Digital Service Contract Cookbook
-The goal of the [Digital Services Contract Cookbook](http://nmudd-cms.github.io/digital-service-contracting-cookbook/) is to provide an easy mechanism for digital service teams within the United States Federal government to create contracting language for procuring digital services that embrace the [USDS Playbook](https://playbook.cio.gov/).
+The goal of the [Digital Services Contract Cookbook](http://nmudd-cms.github.io/digital-service-contracting-cookbook/) is to provide an easy mechanism for digital service teams within the U.S. Federal Government to create contracting language for procuring digital services that embrace the [USDS Playbook](https://playbook.cio.gov/).

-Additionally, the tasks defined in this project will evolve and mature using the same methods the open source development community use to build software.

-All tasks are defined in the `_tasks` folder.
+All contract tasks are defined in the `_tasks` folder.
 See our [contributing guide] (/CONTRIBUTING.md) if your interested in helping out.

+To read more about the motivation behind this project.
+Take a look at the [product charter](#).

-[Try it out the Digitial Service Contract Cookbook.] (http://nmudd-cms.github.io/digital-service-contracting-cookbook/).
+[Try out the Digitial Service Contract Cookbook.] (http://nmudd-cms.github.io/digital-service-contracting-cookbook/).

 ## TODOs
 - [x] Add UI for sticky menu with print, export, back to top and reset